Our mission: Bringing Hope and Healing

-About 5 billion people worldwide do not have adequate access to essential surgery.
+According to a study published in The Lancet, 5 billion people do not have safe and affordable access to essential surgical care.

-Mercy Ships collaborates with governments and the World Health Organisation to help respond to this challenge.
+Mercy Ships works in collaboration with governments and the World Health Organization (WHO) to help address this critical challenge.

-Over 50% of the world’s population lives within 100 miles of the coast.
-Our ships deliver a state-of-the-art hospital to port cities, providing a controlled, safe and clean environment for patients and volunteers.
+More than half of the world’s population lives near the coast.
+Our ships make it possible to bring a state-of-the-art hospital directly to port cities, providing a safe, clean, and controlled environment for both patients and volunteers.

-The Africa Mercy and the Global Mercythe two largest non-governmental hospital ships in the world, are crewed by 400-600 volunteers from around the world and brings hope and healing to hundreds of thousands of people who could never have believed it possible.
+The Africa Mercy and the Global Mercy are staffed by 400 to 600 volunteers from around the world.
+Together, our crews bring hope and healing to thousands of people.

 Our programs